User Guide

 Snapshot

-Snapshot shows local emissions profiles for all Australian municipalities, federal electorates and states.
+Snapshot Climate shows local emissions profiles for all Australian municipalities, federal electorates and states.
 It is designed to help you identify sources of these emissions and the most effective strategies to reduce them.
 The free Snapshot profiles are updated annually.

-Snapshot is generated from Tier 2 locally sourced data where available, and Tier 1 ‘top down’ or state level data in all other cases.
 Snapshot can be used alongside local data sets where more detail is needed.
-The full Methodology and data sources are available to download from the Resources page.
+The full methodology and data sources are available to download from the Resources page.

 Alongside the data available online, you can download: